azat-co/fullstack-javascript/chapter1/chapter1.md

 Note that the closing `<script/>` tag is mandatory even with an empty element like we have where we include the external source file.
 In other words, just typing `<script src="js/app.js" ...>` will not suffice.

-Ways, ways when dinosaurs roamed the world, browsers knew how to parse and run VBScript (Microsoft Visual Basic script, the same as one you use in Excel spreadsheets).
-Hence, developers were required to specify what type of the script is this: JavaScript, VB or something else (Java, Flash and other losers).
-Luckily, now the modern browsers default to JS because that the only thing they can do and because that's the only thing commonly used by developers.
+Ways, ways back when dinosaurs roamed the world, browsers knew how to parse and run VBScript (Microsoft Visual Basic script, the same as you use in Excel spreadsheets).
+Hence, developers were required to specify what the type of script is this: JavaScript, VB, or something else (Java, Flash, and other front-end losers).
+Luckily, now the modern browsers default to JS because that is the only thing they can run, and because that's the only thing commonly used by developers.
 Thus, the `type` and `language` attributes over the years became optional in *modern* browsers due to the overwhelming dominance of JavaScript.

 Other ways to run JavaScript include the following:

 -   The inline approach already covered
 -   WebKit browser Developer Tools and FireBug consoles
 -   The interactive Node.js shell

 One of the advantages of the JavaScript language is that it's loosely typed.
-This loose or weak typing, as opposed to strong typing (http://en.wikipedia.org/wiki/Strong_typing) in languages like C and Java, makes JavaScript a better programming language for prototyping.
-Here are some of the main types of JavaScript objects or classes.
-I wrote "or" because there are not classes per se in JavaScript.
-In JS, objects inherit from objects which is called prototypal inheritance.
+This loose or weak typing, as opposed to strong typing (<http://en.wikipedia.org/wiki/Strong_typing>) in languages like C and Java, makes JavaScript a better programming language for prototyping.
+The following section introduce some of the main types of JavaScript objects/classes.
+I wrote "objects/classes" because JavaScript doesn't have classes per se.
+In JS, objects inherit from objects, which is called prototypal inheritance.
 Confusing?
-Wait until you define some type of inheritance because there are several different ways to do so.
+Wait until you see other types of inheritance, because there are several different ways to implement inheritance.

-Going back to types.
-There are primitive types. they have wrapper classes which provide extra functionality and static methods.
+Going back to types, JavaScript primitive types have wrapper objects/classes that provide extra functionality and static methods.
+Each primitive has a object/class.

 ### Number Primitives